hariadivicky/nano/README.md

 ## API Usages

-You can find a ready-to-run examples at [Nano examples directory](https://github.com/hariadivicky/nano-examples).
+You can find a ready-to-run examples at [Todo List Example](https://github.com/hariadivicky/nano-example).

 ### Using GET, POST, PUT, and DELETE